 Effects of Power Generation Business on the Environment

 The Osaka Gas Group, as a comprehensive energy service provider, recognizes that it is an extremely important mission for the utility to bring its electricity business operations into harmony with the environment.
 Among important challenges to be addressed to attain the utility's goal of helping create a low-carbon society is reducing CO2 emissions.
-At present, power sources possessed by the Group in Japan are capable of generating electricity with a combined output capacity of about 1.88 million kW, of which CO2 emission is assessed to be 3,903 thousand t-CO2e.*
+The total CO2 emissions in FY 2017 from the power sources possessed by the Group in Japan were 3,903,000 t-CO2e.

 Senboku Natural Gas Power Plant is a mainstay power station operated by Osaka Gas, with a total power production capacity of 1,109 thousand kW.
 The plant is powered by natural gas, a fuel whose environmental impact is less than that by other fossil fuels such as coal and petroleum.
 In order to reduce its environmental impact, the Plant employs the energy-efficient combined cycle method, which combines a gas turbine and a steam turbine

 Nagoya Power Plant (149,000 kW capacity) and Second Nagoya Power Plant (110,000 kW capacity) are biomass-mixed coal-fired power plants which use fuel containing 5% and 30% woody biomass, respectively.
 The use of biomass is expected to curb CO2 emissions significantly compared to conventional coal-fired power plants.